upyesp/BS7204/README.md

-# Marp Slides For Module BS7204 Network Security and Penetration Testing
+# Presentation For Module BS7204 Network Security and Penetration Testing

-This repository contains the Marp slides for the assessed presentation for module BS7204: Network Security and Penetration Testing.
+This repository contains slides prepared for an assessed presentation for module BS7204, 'Network Security and Penetration Testing'.

-The slides are written in Markdown and converted to slides using Marp.
+The presentation is located [here](https://bs7204.upyesp.org).

 The presentation is hosted on GitHub Pages.
-A subdomain routes to the Pages site, available [here](https://bs7204.upyesp.org).
+A subdomain routes to the Pages site.

+The slides are defined in a single file, located at \slides\Slides.md.
+They are written in Markdown, then converted to a presentation using [Marp](https://marp.app/).
+Many thanks to the Marp team.

+Thanks to [Chris Ayers](https://github.com/codebytes/marp-slides-template) for his excellent theme templates and GitHub Action, which manages the Marp conversion process.